CartoDB/pmm-home-test/README.md

 ### Import the datasets into your CARTO account

 The first step is to import the required datasets into your CARTO account.
-Please, let us know if you were not given a trial CARTO account as part of the hiring process.
+Please, create trial account https://carto.com/signup as part of the hiring process.

 There are 5 datasets you need to import: